CloudCraftProjects/Kingdoms/README.md

-# CraftAttack
+# Kingdoms

-The CraftAttack plugin used to make the server a better place.
+The Kingdoms plugin used to make the server a better place.